Bayou City By Bike

 The corner of Fairview and Taft is a great place to start your Montrose exploration.
 Not only is the intersection home to Boheme Cafe & Wine Bar, Reeves Antiques, and Cuchara Restaurant, but it also makes room for a B-station.
 Grab a bike and don’t be afraid to explore what the American Planning Association dubbed one of the country’s 10 great neighborhoods.
 The area’s street grid, historic districts, and eclectic architecture make it a fun (and easy) place to peruse by bike.

 Don’t miss the Funnel Tunnel sculpture on Montrose before stopping for coffee at Inversion.
 Later, head south toward the Westheimer Curve where consignment and antique shops dot the walkable strip.
-Finally, head down West Alabama to Mid Main in Midtown and have dinner at Natachee's, shop at My Flaming Heart or The Tinderbox and catch a show at the Continental Club.
+Finally, head down West Alabama to Mid Main in Midtown and shop at My Flaming Heart or The Tinderbox and catch a show at the Continental Club.
 Note: There’s a B-station conveniently located a stone's throw away at 3512 Main Street if you don't want to ride back to Fairview and Taft.

 Residents once flocked to The Heights area to escape the big city and today it’s a great place to find character-filled architecture, mom and pop-type shops and funky restaurants.
 Start your jaunt in front of the Stude Park Community Center (1031 Stude St.) where you will find plenty of parking and a B-station.
 Zig zag your way northwest through the area, taking in all of the Victorian, Craftsman and Colonial revival-style architecture, until you get to the 19th Street Shopping District.